Welcome from Mrs Philbrook/Mrs Hill

 Children should read daily for 10 minutes every evening if possible.
 Please record a comment in your child’s homework book so we can keep track of their reading.

 Guided reading sessions now take place during the school day, to ensure that every child is given the opportunity to read at least once a week with adult support.
-See below for the Guided Reading Timetable for the week.

 A Take Home Task will be set each term which links to the topic for that term.